lawrie/blackicemxbook/Resources/Resources.md

 Simon Monk's book : [Programming FPGAs: Getting Started with Verilog](https://www.amazon.co.uk/Programming-FPGAs-Getting-Started-Verilog-ebook/dp/B01M0F1L5G) is good for beginners and explains how to program in Verilog and drive simple hardware.

-Its example are for commercial FPGAs, so need some conversion to run on Blackice Mx.
+Its examples are for commercial FPGAs, so need some conversion to run on Blackice Mx.

 Steven Hugg's book [Designing Video Game Hardware in Verilog](https://www.amazon.co.uk/Designing-Video-Game-Hardware-Verilog-ebook/dp/B07LD48CTV) is good if you are interested in retro computing.